nalmadi/fix8/README.md

 > **Version**: 0.01
 > **Date**: 2022-12-06

+# Latest Additions ⭐

+- 12/22/22: Progress Bar - Slide the progress bar under the canvas to show how many fixations you wish.
+Use this to track your progress in the trial.

 # Software Summary 💻

 Fix8 is a tool that provides manual, automated, and semi-automated correction methods for eye tracking data in reading tasks with a graphical user interface.